Perfect BLT Sandwiches with Special Sauce

 BLT Sandwich Sauce

 I adore this simple sauce on my BLT sandwich.
 It’s slightly sweet, savory, smoky, and creamy, and is the perfect complement to the salty bacon.
-It’s delicious, but also optional.
-It’s perfectly acceptable to use regular ol’ mayo in your BLT sandwich instead.
+It kind of pains me to say this, but the sauce is optional.
+You can, of course, use regular ol’ mayo instead.

 - 1 pound good quality, thick sliced bacon